 8.21.040 Minimum levels of curbside recycling and yard waste collection service.

-The minimum levels of service and the Washington Utilities and Transportation Commission (WUTC) regulation of the solid waste company, pursuant to Chapter 81.77 RCW will continue from the effective date of the ordinance codified in this chapter unless terminated by the county.
+The minimum levels of service set forth in this chapter and the Washington Utilities and Transportation Commission's (WUTC) regulation of the solid waste company, pursuant to RCW Chapter 81.77 will continue from the effective date of the ordinance codified in this chapter unless terminated by the County.
+The solid waste company shall be allowed sufficient time to procure equipment, staff, and materials that are needed to provide curbside recycling and yard waste collection services.
+Phased implementation of these services across the service area shall be allowed to assist with these procurement activities.
 The minimum level of curbside recycling and yard waste collection service to be provided by the solid waste company in unincorporated Kittitas County must include the following:

 1. Single-Family Curbside Recycling.

-3. Recyclable Material Collected.
-The following recyclable material will be collected from single-family customers as specified herein.
-Material will be commingled in each collection container.
+1. The recyclable materials will be collected from single family customers as specified herein.

 4. Collection Schedule.
-The recyclable material listed in subsection (1)(C) of this section must be collected at least every other week.
+The recyclable materials from single family customers must be collected at least every other week.

-5. Collection Containers.
-The solid waste company shall provide a minimum of one 96-gallon blue cart (or cart with blue lid) to each single-family customer.
-Single-family customers that generate more recyclable material between collections have the following options:
+5. Collection Carts and Containers - Single Family Curbside Recycling.
+For single family customers, the solid waste company shall provide a minimum of one 96-gallon blue cart (or cart with blue lid) to each single family customer.
+Recyclables must be placed in a cart for collection.
+Single family customers who generate more recyclable materials than the cart will hold between collections have the following options:

 1. Request additional carts from the solid waste company.
-Additional recyclables carts shall be made available by the solid waste collector.
-The solid waste collector may charge for additional recycling carts.
+Additional recyclables carts shall be made available by the solid waste company.
+The solid waste collection company may charge for additional carts.

-3. Haul extra recyclable material to the nearest county-owned recycling facility.
+2. Haul extra recyclable material to the nearest Kittitas County-owned recycling facility.
 There is no additional charge for using the recycling facility.

 2. Multifamily Curbside Recycling.

-3. Collection Schedule.
-The recyclable material listed in subsection (1)(C) of this section must be collected at least every other week.
+2. Collection Schedule.
+The recyclable materials from multifamily customers must be collected at least every other week.

-2. Single-family and multifamily customers will receive and pay for curbside yard waste collection only if they request this service.
+2. Single family and multifamily customers will receive and pay for curbside yard waste collection only if they subscribe to this service.

 4. Additional Service Provisions.
 The following provisions apply to the collection services described in this chapter:

-5. The solid waste company will not dispose of curbside recycling material or yard waste by landfilling, incineration, or other means without the written consent of the division.
-The division will not withhold consent unreasonably in the case of contaminated loads that are unmarketable.
-When consent is granted, the solid waste company must report the type of material, the nature of contamination, the weight and volume of material disposed, and date and method of disposal to the division within two business days.
+6. The solid waste company will not dispose of curbside recyclable material or yard waste by landfilling, incineration, or other means without the written consent of the Division.
+The Division will not withhold consent unreasonably in the case of contaminated loads that are unmarketable or do not meet the acceptance standards of the material recovery facility or compost facility, as applicable.
+When consent is granted, the solid waste company must report the type of material, the nature of contamination, the weight and volume of material disposed, and date and method of disposal to the Division within two business days.

-6. The division and the solid waste company will discuss the economic viability of any proposed changes to the list of recyclable or yard waste material to be collected, or to the service boundaries.
-Changes in service area boundaries are subject to approval of the county.
-(Ord.
-2022-017, 2022)
+7. The Division and the solid waste company will discuss any proposed changes to the list of recyclable materials or yard waste to be collected or to the service boundaries.
+The Division will not unreasonably oppose any changes to the list of recyclable materials or yard waste proposed by the solid waste company.
+Changes in service area boundaries are subject to approval of the County in consultation with the solid waste company.

 8.21.050 Curbside recycling and yard waste collection rates.